Carl Gantvoort

-Carl Gantvoort (1883 – September 28, 1935) was a stage and screen actor in the United States.
+Carl Gantvoort (1883 – September 28, 1935*) was an opera singer stage and screen actor in the United States.
 He starred in The Gray Dawn (1922).

 He attended the University of Cincinnati.

 His theatrical performances included a role as Little John in a 1912 production of Robin Hood.
 He also had roles in Little Simplicity, The Maid of the Mountains, The Riviera Girl, Pom-pom as Bertrand, Iole as George Wayne, and The Geisha.

 Personal life

 His father, Arnold J. Gantvoort, was manager of CCM and taught classes.
 His mother was Nettie Looker, granddaughter of Othniel Looker.
 He had 6 siblings: Hermann, Gertrude, Bertha, Brunhilde, Elsa, and Helen.

 He was married to Anne Brussert, who he met when she was performing a play in Ohio.
 They married after he completed college and divorced in 1922.

+Death

+News reports about his death in Los Angeles state he was found unconscious in the street with a skull fracture and they mention different dates, namely 28, 29 or 30 of September 1935.
+It was speculated that he might have been robbed or hit by a car, relatives said he suffered with fainting spells.
+An inquest was closed with an open verdict by a coroner's jury who could not determine cause of death.
+Another report simply states he died of a heart attack.